-If the enemy spacecraft look familiar, it's because they are Cylon raiders from the late-seventies TV program Battlestar Gallactica.
-One of Mattel's subsidiaries, Concepts 2000, had the license to produce Battlestar Galactica electronic toys, so it was figured to be a lock that Mattel would get the license to produce the official Battlestar Gallactica videogame.
+If the enemy spacecraft look familiar, it's because they are Cylon raiders from the late-seventies TV program Battlestar Galactica.
+One of Mattel's subsidiaries, Concepts 2000, had the license to produce Battlestar Galactica electronic toys, so it was figured to be a lock that Mattel would get the license to produce the official Battlestar Galactica videogame.
 Wrong.
 The game was well into development when they discovered Mattel didn't get the license.
 The name was changed, but the graphics remained the same.

 An M Network Atari 2600 version, called Space Attack was also released.